-Extreme monsoonal storms, such as the one that generated the 2013 Alaknanda flooding, also have the potential to generate CRN\10Be variability if hillslope runoff mobilises large quantities of unconsolidated sediment on valley sides and initiates mass-

-- 20 wasting of hillslopes (Dobhal et al., 2013; Devrani et al., 2015).
-Sample DV2013 was collected from a thick sand unit at the Ganga channel margins (~18 m above the modern channel) near Devprayag, known locally to have been deposited following the 2013 Alaknanda flood.
-We find that the Be concentration of this deposit ( $16.06 \times 10^3$ at g-1) also lies within the error of modern samples at the outlet.
-One interpretation is that the sediment generated by this event was sufficiently well mixed: on reaching the Ganga outlet it had minimal impact on the outlet CRN-Be concentration.
-Material mobilised by the Alaknanda - flooding was largely unconsolidated, surficial hillslope material (Dobhal et al., 2013).
+Extreme monsoonal storms, such as the one that generated the 2013 Alaknanda flooding, also have the potential to generate Be variability if hillslope runoff mobilises large quantities of unconsolidated sediment on valley sides and initiates mass wasting of hillslopes (Dobhal et al., 2013; Devrani et al., 2015).
+Sample DV2013 was collected from a thick sand unit at the Ganga channel margins ( $\sim 18 \,\mathrm{m}$ above the modern channel) near Devprayag, known locally to have been deposited following the 2013 Alaknanda flood.
+We find that the Be concentration of this deposit (16.06 $\times$ $10^3$ atoms g-1) also lies within the error of modern samples at the outlet.
+One interpretation is that the sediment generated by this event was sufficiently well mixed: upon reaching the Ganga outlet, it had minimal impact on the outlet Be concentration.
+Material mobilised by the Alaknanda flooding was largely unconsolidated, surficial hillslope material (Dobhal et al., 2013).
 As such, the Be concentration of these sediments will reflect their local production rate ( $\sim$ 50 atoms g-1 yr-1 - see Table 2) and background erosion rate.
-If erosion in the Alaknanda valley is driven primarily by large storm and flood events, unconsolidated surface sediments could have been accumulating Be since as early as the LGM (Devrani et al., 2015), with very low background erosion rates.
-As such, this type of erosive event may have generated sediment with a higher than expected CRN-Be concentration (given the depth of - 30 material removed) as a result of this $\frac{\text{CRN-enriched}^{10}\text{Be-enriched}}{\text{Be-enriched}}$ surface layer.
+If erosion in the Alaknanda valley is driven primarily by large storm and flood events, unconsolidated surface sediments could have been accumulating Be since as early as the Last Glacial Maximum (LGM) (Devrani et al., 2015), with very low background erosion rates.
+As such, this type of erosive event may have generated sediment with a higherthan-expected Be concentration (given the depth of material removed) as a result of this Be-enriched surface layer.

 Annual monsoonal storms may also contribute to the observed variability where storms tap into localised parts of the catchment.
-The hillslope sediments and reworked deposits these storms mobilise could vary in Be concentration in the different geomorphic process domains, as they will have variable CRN-10Be production rates (which is a function of elevation), background erosion rates and deposit characteristics (e.g. deep-seated landslide).
-Background erosion rates in particular are likely cover (Vance et al., 2003; Anders et al., 2006; Bookhagen and Burbank, 2006).
-Earthquake-induced landsliding, GLOFs and extreme storm events are all likely to generate large quantities of sediment with Be concentrations that would be sufficient to drive significant change in the Be concentration recorded at the Ganga outlet.
+The hillslope sediments and reworked deposits these storms mobilise could vary in Be concentration in the different geomorphic process domains, as they will have variable Be production rates (which is a function of elevation), background erosion rates and deposit characteristics (e.g. deep-seated landslide).
+Background erosion rates in particular are likely to vary dramatically across the Ganga catchment as a result of spatially variable rock uplift, lithology, rainfall and vegetation cover (Vance et al., 2003; Anders et al., 2006; Bookhagen and Burbank, 2006).
+Earthquakeinduced landsliding, GLOFs and extreme storm events are all likely to generate large quantities of sediment with Be concentrations that would be sufficient to drive significant change in the Be concentration recorded at the Ganga outlet.
 However, the impact that these processes have is limited by the ability of the river to entrain and transport this sediment out of the catchment.
 The evacuation timescales of sediment generated by these processes will likely vary as a function of the frequency and magnitude of localised storm events which mobilise mass-flow deposits from hillslopes into rivers sediment.